While visiting the Statue of Unity is the main event, there are many other smaller activities nearby to make your trip complete!

 Cycle along the Narmada river, across the picturesque Sardar Sarovar Dam service road network, past mountains, rivers, forests, waterfalls, and more.

-Family-friendly and suitable for all ages with multiple cycles available on rent.
-Including kids cycles or solo adult cycles for Rs.
-250 for 2 hours, tandem two-people cycles for Rs.
-400 for 2 hours, and electric cycles for Rs.
-400 for 2 hours.
+Family-friendly and suitable for all ages with multiple cycles available for rent.
+Including kids cycles or solo adult cycles for ₹250 for 2 hours, tandem two-people cycles for ₹400 for 2 hours, and electric cycles for ₹400 for 2 hours.

 You can reserve your cycles in advance by booking online on the Statue of Unity tickets website.

-Spread over 550,000 square meters the Sardar Patel Zoological Park and Safari is home to magnificent big cats including an Asiatic Lion, a Royal Bengal tiger, and Leopards.
+Spread over 375 acres, the Sardar Patel Zoological Park and Safari is home to magnificent big cats including an Asiatic Lion, a Royal Bengal tiger, a Black Panther, and Leopards.